 The 2 paintings above were painted during the Montague Plein Air Festival.

-The 5 paintings above are part of my recent "Water Play" series.
-These paintings include 6 of my favourite people; my boyfriend, my sisters, my niece, and my parents.
+The paintings above are part of my recent "Water Play" series.
+These paintings include some of my favourite people; family and friends.
 All are on 4"x5" gallery wrapped canvas, with the edges painted black.

 The paintings above were done at the Lunenburg "A Brush of Autumn Color" event, experimenting with knife painting.